jimipulsar/livewire-ecommerce/README.md

 Intelligent searching mechanism for products.

-Awesome Cart package that uses session.
+Awesome Cart package that uses session with Coupon Discount application.

 An artisan command to seed the database with all neccessary dummy data.